Opentrons/Protocols/protocols/466f93-5/README.md

 [Opentrons](https://opentrons.com/)

 ## Categories
-* Sample Prep
-	* DNA Library prep
+* NGS Library Prep

 ## Description
-This protocol mixes end-repaired DNA samples with adaptor ligation mastermix and DNA barcodes specified according to a CSV input file
+This protocol uses a CSV file (as described) below to normalize DNA samples based on their concentration.
+After normalization all normalized samples will have a volume of 10 µL and have the same concentration as the least concentrated input sample.

 * `Number of samples`: The number of DNA samples on your sample plate.
 Should be between 7 and 36.

 Explanation of complex parameters below:
 * `Sample concentration Input CSV File`: Upload a CSV file with the formatting shown in the block below that specifies the concentration of the sample (ng/µL).
+Note: The units are arbitrary provided that they are the same for all samples.

 **Example**
 ```